CoreWeave

 Fine-tune and train Stable Diffusion models using Argo Workflows

-Fine-tuning and training Stable Diffusion can be computationally expensive, but CoreWeave Cloud allows you to train Stable Diffusion models with on-demand compute resources and infrastructure that scale down to zero active pods, incurring no charges, after training is complete.
+It's no secret that fine-tuning and training Stable Diffusion models can be computationally expensive.
+However, CoreWeave Cloud allows you to train Stable Diffusion models with on-demand compute resources that can autoscale Pods, including Scale-to-Zero once training is complete, in order to prevent incurring charges for idle resources.

 This guide is a reference example of how to use an Argo Workflow to create a pipeline at CoreWeave to fine-tune and train Stable Diffusion models.
 It's a working demonstration to get you started, but it's not intended to be a production application.